 Hi!
 My name is Sachin Gauchan.
 I recently completed my Malaysia Marketing Internship for Conservation,…

-So, what is marketing?
+So what is sustainable marketing?